arangodb/arangojs/README.md

 `async cursor.each(fn): any`

-Rewinds and exhausts the cursor by applying the function *fn* to each value returned by the query.
+Rewinds and advances the cursor by applying the function *fn* to each value returned by the query until the cursor is exhausted or *fn* explicitly returns `false`.

 Returns the last return value of *fn*.